midlantica/LovelyBunchOfCoconuts/content/grifts/subvert-the-algorithm.md

 ---
 title: 'Subvert the Algorithm'
-claim: 'Subvert the Algorithm'
+grift: 'Subvert the Algorithm'
-translation: 'Shadowban everyone you dislike.'
+decode: 'Shadowban everyone you dislike.'
 ---